 Carpooling is the best way to lower your carbon footprint.
-Whether you are going to school, office, or for dinner, make sure to use one vehicle to reach there.
-Depending on the distance you move, you can save a huge amount of gas as well as money.
+Whether you are going to school, office, or dinner, make sure to use one vehicle to reach there.
+Depending on the distance you move, you can save a tremendous amount of gas and money.

 Usage of public transport